On this page:

 Additional Information:

-Prevent bundling modules (library-preload.js
+Prevent bundling modules (library-preload.js) into strings.

-in the global scope above
+Avoid declaring var, let, or const in the global scope above

-For third-party libraries, set requiresTopLevelScope="false"
+For third-party libraries, set requiresTopLevelScope="false" to the

-tag within the .library
+/library/appData/packaging/raw-module tag within the .library file,

 provided that the third-party library is allowed to be bundled together and does not require